Skip to content

 According to this HubSpot Research report, “four of the top six channels on which global consumers watch a video are social channels.
 In addition, Facebook recently predicted that the platform will be all video in less than five years.”

 “What types of video content are the most popular?
 People around the world want entertaining, funny, and informative content.
-The education aspect is a surprisingly popular…61 percent of consumers surveyed want to learn something from the videos they see on social media.”
+The education aspect is a surprisingly popular…61 per cent of consumers surveyed want to learn something from the videos they see on social media.”

 Video has become so much more than entertainment nowadays.
-It’s been proven to increase conversion rates by 80 percent.
+It’s been proven to increase conversion rates by 80 per cent.
 It’s the sole most powerful drive for users to open subscription emails along with promotions.

 The Video Marketing Strategy

 This strategy adds numerous benefits to any business.
 According to ngdata, a video is the most effective marketing tool to connect with the audience.
-It constitutes a bridge that links the brand messages with its prospect clients and audience.
+It constitutes a bridge that links the brand messages with its prospective clients and audience.

-Another reason why video is sought for, as ngdata phrased it: “video is a SEO gold mine.” by using the proper tools, technical teams can build backlinks that boost interactions and enhance the SEO and SERP rankings.
+Another reason why video is sought for, as ngdata phrased it: “video is a SEO gold mine.”
+By using the proper tools, technical teams can build backlinks that boost interactions and enhance the SEO and SERP rankings.

 Developing a Video Marketing Strategy